Pre-K is for children aged 4 by August 31st of the upcoming school year.

 Please note that hearing, vision, and dental screenings are all part of the NC Pre-K requirement for Health Assessments and must be filled out on this form to be considered complete.

-Verification of the child’s physical must be provided on this Health Assessment form with the doctor’s signature, date, and it must have been completed within the last 12 months.
+Verification of the child’s physical must be provided on this Health Assessment form with the doctor’s signature and date and it must have been completed within the last 12 months.
 Parents must also provide a copy of the child’s up-to-date Vaccination Record.

-Parents can bring the Health Assessment form and Vaccination Record to their child’s Pre-K orientation as these documents must be on hand by the first day of attendance in Pre-K.
+Parents can bring the Health Assessment form and Vaccination Record to Pre-K orientation as these documents must be on hand by the first day of attendance in Pre-K.

-Pre-K classes are held In both public schools and private child care settings throughout Harnett County.
-Parents can list their top three site preferences on the application.
+Pre-K classes are held in both public schools and private child care settings all over Harnett County.
+Parents can list their top three site preferences on our application.
 Although we cannot guarantee your first choice of placement we certainly take this and your physical address into consideration during the placement process.
-Please click here for a list of current Pre-K providers in Harnett County.
+Please click here for a list of our current amazing Pre-K providers in Harnett County.

-We will notify parents, if their child has been placed in a Pre-K class with a mailed letter by July 20, 2020.
+We will notify parents as to if and where their child has been placed in a Harnett County Pre-K class with a mailed letter by July 20, 2021.
 Parents can expect to receive:

-1. A placement letter with details about the Pre-K location their child has been assigned
+- a placement letter with details about the Pre-K location their child has been assigned to

 This number is determined by funding provided by the state and can change from year to year.
-For the 2019-2020 school year, Harnett County was allotted funding for 350 Pre-K children.
-However, due to movement of children in and out of our area we actually were able to serve over 425 children throughout the school year.
+For the 2021-2022 school year, Harnett County was allotted funding for 359 Pre-K children.

 Pre-K classes follow the Harnett County Schools calendar and are held Monday through Friday.
 The daily schedule is typically from 8:00 or 8:30 am to 2:00 or 2:30 pm; however, please note that arrival and departure times vary from site to site.
 This information will be fully explained at your Pre-K orientation appointment.